Workplace Language Speaking Practice for Adults

 FAQ

-How do I practice workplace language as an adult?
+How do i practice workplace language as an adult?

 Practice specific workplace moments: introductions, updates, clarification, disagreement, scheduling, and repair.

-What should I prepare before a meeting?
+What should i prepare before a meeting?

 Prepare one update, one clarification question, and one entry phrase.

-What if I am afraid to speak at work?
+What if i am afraid to speak at work?

 Start with low-risk entry phrases like "Can I add one point?" and clarification phrases like "I missed the timeline."